 On October 30, 2014, we issued 150,000 restricted stock awards to our Chief Executive Officer.
-These awards vest based on the Company's total shareholder return ("TSR") percentile ranking over the applicable performance period compared to the TSR of companies included in the Russell 2000 on both the first and last day of the applicable performance period which ends on December 31, 2017, with an interim performance period which ends on December 31, 2018.
+These awards vest based on the Company's total shareholder return ("TSR") percentile ranking over the applicable performance period compared to the TSR of companies included in the Russell 2000 on both the first and last day of the applicable performance period which ends on December 31, 2017, with an interim performance period which ends on December 31, 2016 and a supplemental performance period which ends on December 31, 2018.
 The fair value of these awards at the date of grant was approximately \$4.2 million and will be recognized over the remaining vesting period of approximately 4.0 years as of December 31, 2014.